Spwilson87/Video-game-tracker/README.md

 ## My Application <a name="app"></a>
+I set up a virtual machine running linux unbuntu to write my applaction in.
 I wrote my application in python using flask and flask mysqldb utilising html and jinja so it can communicate with the back end python code.<br>
 it exposes port 5000<br>
 Wrote a dockerfile to build the app.<br>